-Figure 2.6 Transmission industry output and input percentage point contributions to average annual TFP change, 2006-2012 figure 2.6 and table 2.2.
-Average annual TFP change for this period was slightly more negative at -2.2 per cent.
-From figure 2.6 we can see a similar pattern of contributions to TFP change for most outputs and inputs for the period up to 2012 as for the whole period with one minor exception.
+Figure 2.6 Transmission industry output and input percentage point contributions to average annual TFP change, 2006-2012

+We next look at contributions to average annual TFP change for the period up to 2012 and then for the period after 2012.
+The results for the period from 2006 to 2012 are presented in figure 2.6 and table 2.2.
+Average annual TFP change for this period was somewhat more negative at -2.2 per cent.
+From figure 2.6 we can see a similar pattern of contributions to TFP change for most outputs and inputs for the period up to 2012 as for the whole period with two minor exceptions.
 The contributions from the transformers and overhead lines were both somewhat more negative in the period up to 2012 at -2.0 percentage points and -0.8 percentage points, respectively.
+And, the contribution of opex was negative for the first half of the period compared to marginally positive for the whole period.